-Power Play provides age appropriate health & fitness programs to all Power-On and Power-Up participants.
+Power Play provides age appropriate health & fitness programs to all Power-On participants.
 The goal of the program is to offer recreational activities that will stimulate interest and develop skills in the areas of fitness, exercise techniques, sports participation and educational experiences in a safe, fun and positive atmosphere.
 For more information, call 703.746.5402.

 The City of Alexandria is committed to compliance with the Americans with Disabilities Act, as amended.
 To request a reasonable accommodation, contact Jackie Person, Therapeutic Recreation Program Manager, at 703.746.5423 (VA Relay 711) or firstname.lastname@example.org.

 Click here to learn more about Therapeutic Recreation programs provided by the Alexandria Department of Recreation, Parks and Cultural Activities.